 Can you provide details of the planning process?

-Irish Water submitted a planning application to An Bord Pleanála, complete with an Environmental Impact Assessment Report (EIAR) and Natura Impact Statement (NIS), on Wednesday 20 June 2018.
+On 20 June 2018, Irish Water submitted a planning application to An Bord Pleanála, complete with an Environmental Impact Assessment Report (EIAR) and Natura Impact Statement (NIS).
 The application has been made under the Planning and Development (Strategic Infrastructure) Act 2006.
 A Compulsory Purchase Order (CPO) was also submitted.